vanus-labs/docs/user-manual/connectors/source/mysql.md

 ---

 # MySQL Source
-This document provides a brief introduction of MySQL Source.
+This document provides a brief introduction to MySQL Source.
 It is also designed to guide you through the process of running a MySQL Source Connector.

 ## Introduction
-The MySQL Source is a [Vance Connector][vc] that use [Debezium][debezium] to obtain a snapshot of the existing data in a MySQL database and then monitors and records all subsequent row-level changes to that data.
+The MySQL Source is a [Vance Connector][vc] that uses [Debezium][debezium] to obtain a snapshot of the existing data in a MySQL database and then monitors and records all subsequent row-level changes to that data.